 Sid works as a cub reporter and finds himself helping out on a kidnapping case, to see if there is any connection to a dead boy found in a culvert, supposedly drowned, but the coroner he interviews makes it clear that the boy was murdered, hit several times in the head with a blunt instrument.
 Some glasses fall to the floor, which the coroner thinks belong to the boy, but Sid figures out that they really belonged to the murderer.

 Because Sid was working, he knew he would be late meeting the gang at the speakeasy, so he agreed with Artie’s suggestion to let Judd bring Sid’s girlfriend Ruth (Diane Varsi).
 While the others are dancing, we see Judd explaining to Ruth some of the ideas put forward by Plato in his Republic.
 In particular, he is talking about the part where Plato thought that the state should decide who mated with whom, especially in the ruling class and the warrior class.
-The children would be separated from their parents and raised by the state, so no one would know who gave birth to whom.
-Children born by parents not approved of by the state would be euthanized.
+The children would be separated from their parents and raised by the state, so no one would know who gave birth to whom, except one or two bureaucrats in charge of making there is no inadvertent incest.
+Children born by parents not approved of by the state would be put to death.
 At first, it seems strange that Judd would be talking to Ruth about Plato instead of Nietzsche.
 However, as we know, fairly or unfairly, Nietzsche’s philosophy was appropriated by the Nazis.
-Therefore, the fascist elements of Plato’s Republic are being connected in this movie to the fascist interpretation of Nietzsche by Nazi Germany.
+Therefore, the fascist elements of Plato’s Republic are being connected in this movie to the subsequent fascist interpretation of Nietzsche by Nazi Germany.